History of Pat McAfee in Timeline

 Loading Video...

-2024: Participates in The Soccer Tournament as a Player
+2024: The Soccer Tournament participation

-June 2025: Hiatus from Commentating Due to Exhaustion
+June 2025: Commentating Hiatus

-In June 2025, Pat McAfee announced he would be taking another hiatus from commentating due to mental exhaustion.
+In June 2025, Pat McAfee announced that he would be taking another hiatus from commentating due to mental exhaustion.

 November 30, 2025: Announcement of Second Child